-A Few Notes On Equipment & Ingredients
+A Few Notes On the Equipment & Ingredients

 Prepare a dark-color wine bottle to hold our mix during the fermenting process.
 If you have a clear color bottle, you can use aluminum foil to wrap around it to provide shade.

 You can choose ripe or slightly over-ripe dragon fruits for best results.
 When cutting open the fruits, the aroma just fills the air.
+It's really awesome.

 As an extra touch, you could use brown sugar or mineral salt.
 As they have not been highly processed, they still contain some minerals which are good food sources for the microbes.